supervisely/developer-portal/app-development/neural-network-integration/training/tensorboard-template.md

 **Step 7.** Open link with output artefacts in Team files

 After successful task ending, Tensorboard server stops and there will be a direct link to a Team files folder.
-You can always examine your logs by simply using Tensorboard logs viewer app.
-To do that, just follow this steps:
+You can always examine your logs by simply using [Tensorboard app](https://ecosystem.supervise.ly/apps/tensorboard-logs-viewer).

-1. Choose your folder in Team Files containing tensorboard logs or the file itself
-2. Right-click on the object and click on three-dot menu.
-Then, choose `Run App -> Tensorboard Logs Viewer`.
-Click `Run`.
-3. After running, the tensorboard server will be available with `Open` button in workspace.
-Click on it.
-4. That's it!
-Now you can view your tensorboard logs.